I dream of a society where people stop chasing money.

 Are we supposed to be fulfilled with money, knowing we can now go back doing the things we love?
 Are we supposed to be happy with money, knowing we can now spend more time with our loved ones?
 Isn’t that the goal?

-Because money is a moving target.
-Despite the huge earning, we all want to earn more and more and more.
+Money is a moving target.
+Despite the huge earning, we still want to earn more and more and more.
 It never ends.

 What is the right thing?

-It is to become a better person each day.
+Become a better person each day.
 Do the things that give us purpose and meaning.
-Save people.
+Help people.
 Empathize.
 And help make the world a better place for everyone.

 Life is not about earning a lot of money.